logivad/ng-constants-json-loader/README.md

 }
 ```

-we will get an output:
+we will get a module

 ``` javascript
 angular.module("constants", [])